TheKing4012/Machine-Learning/anglais.md

-I have selected the topic "Why procrastination is essential for survival"
+I have selected the topic "Why procrastination is essential for survival" and the "drapper principle"

+I might:
+-

 ## Why procrastination is essential for survival ?